nellaivijay/CarND-P2/writeup_P2.md

 # **1. Files Submitted**
 *1) Submission Files: The project submission includes all required files.*

+**Comment**: All required files are included in this repository.
 * The Traffic_Sign_Classifier.ipynb notebook file with all questions answered and all code cells executed and displaying output.
 * An HTML or PDF export of the project notebook with the name report.html or report.pdf.
 * Any additional datasets or images used for the project that are not from the German Traffic Sign Dataset.
-* Your writeup report as a markdown or pdf file
+* A writeup report as a markdown or pdf file (this file)

-**Comment**: All required files are included in this repository.

 # **2. Dataset Exploration**
 *1) Dataset Summary: The submission includes a basic summary of the data set.*

-**Comment**: The code for this step is contained in the second code cell of the IPython notebook.
+**Comment**: The code for this step is contained in the 2nd cell of the IPython notebook.
 I used the numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34,799
 * The size of validation set is 4,410